 Program Learning Outcomes

 By graduating with a bachelor’s degree in Food and Beverage (F&B) Management studies, graduates will be able to:

-- An official copy of Tawjihi Certificate (Scientific, Literary, Hospitality: Tourism and Hotel Education, Commercial and Home Economics accepted for earlier than 2019), High School Diploma or equivalent with a minimum average of 60% and a minimum total of 840/1400.
+- An official copy of the Tawjihi Certificate (Scientific, Literary, Hospitality: Tourism and Hotel Education, Commercial and Home Economics accepted for earlier than 2019), High School Diploma or equivalent with a minimum average of 60% and a minimum total of 840/1400.

 - A valid medical certificate.

-The study plan embodies the hospitality mindset and attitude values where technical education needs to incorporate the soft skill components of the business, management, and leadership in addition to practice (hands-on) on campus and outside the Academy, whereby students, in their third semester, train for five months on operating kitchens in 5-star hotels, so as to implement what they have learned of culinary arts.
-In the sixth semester, students will be training in all departments within a 5-star hotel for another five months as well to work closely with direct managers and directors in a supervisory level.
+The study plan embodies the hospitality mindset and attitude values where technical education needs to incorporate the soft skill components of business, management, and leadership in addition to practice (hands-on) on campus and outside the Academy, whereby students, in their third semester, train for five months on operating kitchens in 5-star hotels, to implement what they have learned of culinary arts.
+In the sixth semester, students will be training in all departments within a 5-star hotel for another five months as well as to work closely with direct managers and directors in a supervisory level.